Lukeroberto/simple_wing_model/README.md

-# 2.74 Project
+# Simple Flapping Wing
-Matlab Simulation of flapping wing for 2.74 project
+Matlab Simulation of a simple flapping wing